ShipitSmarter/mongodb-sample-timeout/README.md

+# Update
+> The problem described below has been answered on the [community forum of mongodb](https://www.mongodb.com/community/forums/t/timeout-on-insert-mongo-atlas-with-azure-serverless-backend/216941).
+> As stated there `Azure Serverless` requires setting the TCP timeout to 120 seconds for the machine running the code.
+>
+> After setting the TCP timeout to 120seconds the timeouts DID NOT occur anymore!

-# MongoDB timeouts on insert
+## MongoDB timeouts on insert
 This repo holds the example application to demonstrate the timeouts we are experiencing when using MongoDB Atlas with Azure Serverless.